JesseSloan/MemoryCashGame/README.md

 Give peas a chance!

-And lastly, the only emporer is the Emporer of Ice Cream!  (tehehe - have fun googling that.)
+And lastly, the only Emporer is the Emporer of Ice Cream!  (tehehe - have fun googling that.)